 But I’ve also witnessed some very unprofessional actions within the management team over the past several months that have led me to question our participation with CC.
 While our director did a very good job leading the community, the management team above her seemed to have personal differences with her that hindered their ability to manage effectively.
 These personal differences snowballed into several uncomfortable situations that negatively impacted everyone in our community.
 This resulted in a lot of stress and half of the participating families withdrawing in the spring.
 Despite all of this, our director worked diligently to keep our community together.
 Our family supported her wholeheartedly and wanted to remain with our CC community because we valued our relationships and believe in the CC product.
 However, our director ultimately announced her resignation last week because (in my personal opinion) the management team was unwilling to work with her.
 I will not write about the details, but this experience has saddened me greatly.
 Personal differences should not have such negative and widespread consequences.
 I’ve shared my concerns with the local manager (to which I received no response back in the spring), and also with our Regional Manager.

 I do earnestly hope that CC will eventually resolve their management issues.
 But we will not be returning to Classical Conversations because we don’t want to put anymore effort into supporting this management team.
 The window for schooling my children is finite, and there are only so many hours in day.
 I am disappointed because we truly love and value our CC family.
 But after a lot of prayer and many discussions, we know this is the best decision for our family.
-We are still committed to educating our children in the classical tradition and will be forming a new local group using memory work published by Claritas Classical Academy and digitized by Cross Seven.
+We are still committed to educating our children in the classical tradition and will be forming a new local group with another family using memory work published by Claritas Classical Academy and digitized by Cross Seven.
 We aren’t excited about a change after three years with CC, but I actually like several aspects better about their material.
 They offer four 28-week cycles, which include scripture and hymn memorization, in addition to all of the other subjects.
 The history sentences line up with the Story of the World curriculum, which will streamline our history studies.
 Also, there is a greater variety of memory work in all subjects.
 Once we get over the initial hurdle of the memory work change, I think we are going to be very happy!